soheeparklee/soheeparklee.github.io/_posts/2025-9-29-DAW-system-RAM.md

 - 🟰 `16 * 1000 * 1000 * 1000 * 1000 * 1000 * 1000`
 - 🟰 `16 Exa`
 - So if a RAM of `64bits`, we will have `16 Exa bytes` of capacity
+- This capacity of RAM does not exist yet, bc of limits of
+- 👎🏻 temperature(heat)
-- This capacity of RAM does not exist yet, bc of limits of 👎🏻 temperature(heat) and 👎🏻 we do not have technology to divide RAM into `16 trillion addresses`
+- and 👎🏻 we do not have technology to divide RAM into `16 trillion addresses`

 ```
 ⭐️ Exam Question
 Q: If you have 16GB of RAM and it is useable, how many bits will you be using for addressing RAM?
 A: You will have 64bits
+❓❓❓❓❓
+Q: If we have a word width of 1byte per address, how much data can we save on this RAM?
+A: 2^64bytes
 ```

 ## 📌 Computing principle